broadinstitute/cromwell/README.md

 will NOT be re-executed for each sub workflow.
 For instance if a resource is created during workflow initialization, sub workflows will need to share this same resource.
 Workflow outputs will be copied for the main root workflow but not for intermediate sub workflows.

-Restarts, aborts, and call-caching work exactly as they would with classic tasks.
+Restarts, aborts, and call-caching work exactly as they would with tasks.
 All tasks run by a sub workflow are eligible for call caching under the same rules as any other task.
-However, workflow themselves are not cached as such.
+However, workflows themselves are not cached as such.
 Which means that running the exact same workflow twice with call caching on will trigger each task to cache individually, but not the workflow itself.

 The root path for sub workflow execution files (scripts, output files, logs) will be under the parent workflow call directory.